K?d

 Patrick Cybulski (born April 19, 1997), known by his stage name K?d (pronounced "kid"), is an American electronic musician and DJ.
 He is known for his single "Lose Myself" (featuring Phil Good), which charted on the US Billboard Dance/Mix Show Airplay at #40, as well as his single "Distance" (featuring Blair), which peaked at #16 on the aforementioned chart.
 He is also known for his remixes of popular electronic songs, most significantly "Doin' It Right" by Daft Punk and "Renaissance" (featuring Clairity) by Steve James.
+Cybulski has performed at numerous festivals including Lollapalooza, Bonnaroo, EDC, Electric Zoo, Nocturnal Wonderland, Beyond Wonderland, Life in Color, and BUKU Music + Art Project, and has toured in North America, Europe, Asia and Oceania.

 Career

 2015: Early releases

+On April 9, 2015, Cybulski released the single "Nova Vita" under the name "Doggun" on the label Jaba Recordings.
+Later that month, on April 25, he would release on the label again with the song "The Cove", but this time under the name "kid".

-On May 18, 2015, Cybulski released the single "Gold Blood" on record label Only Delusions.
-A month later, on June 25, Cybulski released a second single "Space Cowboy" on the same record label.
+On May 18, Cybulski released the single "Gold Blood" on record label Only Delusions.
+A month later, on June 25, Cybulski released a second single "Space Cowboy" on the same label.

-On July 9, 2015, Cybulski released the single "Bits & Pieces" as a collaboration with Kuiters on the record label Trillers.
-On July 20, 2015, Cybulski released two singles on two different record labels: "Zero Zero" on Onstreet, and "Keepo" on Icon.
+On July 9, Cybulski released the single "Bits & Pieces" as a collaboration with Kuiters on the record label Trillers.
+On July 20, Cybulski released two singles on two different record labels: "Zero Zero" on Onstreet, and "Keepo" on Icon.

-On August 1, 2015, Cybulski released the track "Paperplane" on record label Too Lush, as a part of the label's compilation album Too Lush Vol. 4, which released that day.
-On August 24, 2015, Cybulski self-released the single "Cardinal" with Kuiters, with whom he had previously collaborated on "Bits & Pieces".
+On August 1, Cybulski released the track "Paperplane" on the record label Too Lush, as a part of the label's compilation album Too Lush Vol. 4, which also featured falcxne, Kuiters, Buji (James Ivy), Boba Sweat and Celadon City (Academy Garden).
+On August 24, Cybulski self-released the single "Cardinal" with Kuiters, with whom he had previously collaborated on "Bits & Pieces".
+The song was promoted by Skrillex's Nest HQ imprint.

-On November 11, 2015, Cybulski self-released a remix of "The Touch" by Kolaj.
+On November 11, Cybulski self-released a remix of "The Touch" by KOLAJ.